marispace-x/selfdescriptions/README.md

 - Metadata: Facts about the data
 - Data Quality: Interpretation of the facts and the contained data.
 Data Quality depends on the specific goals the user likes to achieve with the data.

-# schema=Schema: Self-Descriptions in Marispace-X
+# Schema: Self-Descriptions in Marispace-X
 All self-descriptions required for the Federated Catalogue in Marispace-X are collected here.
 The self-descriptions are in a draft phase and are steadily evaluated, updated, and extended during the Marispace-X project.

 The self-descriptions are sorted into the following folders according to the respective entity (see Figure 1).